Human Pose Descriptions and Subject-Focused Attention for Improved Zero-Shot Transfer in Human-Centric Classification Tasks: LLM Prompt

 \subsection{Qualitative Ablations for the Prompt}

 This section systematically evaluates the impact of different components of our prompt.
 As described in the paper, our prompt has several essential elements.
-We look at the response of the GPT-4 model with different prompt variations using the reference images in \cref{fig:liberty} and \cref{fig:alnolfini}.
+We look at the response of the GPT-4 model with different prompt variations using the reference images in \ref{fig:liberty} and \ref{fig:alnolfini}.
 We manually labeled the 16 MPII keypoints for each individual in the reference images and also defined activity labels for each image, which can be found in the respective caption.

 \textbf{Impact of activity labels.} In the paper, we said that supplementing the raw keypoint coordinates with activity labels enhances the context-richness of the generated response.
 In some cases, it also leads to better parsing of the keypoints.
-This can be observed by comparing the default description in~\cref{fig:liberty_baseline} with the description in~\cref{fig:liberty_no_activity}.
+This can be observed by comparing the default description in~\ref{fig:liberty_baseline} with the description in~\ref{fig:liberty_no_activity}.
 The second description was generated using our complete prompt, with only the activity label missing from the image-specific attributes we provide as key-value pairs.
-As seen in~\cref{fig:liberty_no_activity}, the model response lacks the additional context provided by activity labels, which are \textbf{marked bold} in ~\cref{fig:liberty_baseline}.
+As seen in~\ref{fig:liberty_no_activity}, the model response lacks the additional context provided by activity labels, which are \textbf{marked bold} in ~\ref{fig:liberty_baseline}.
 This context can enable a better understanding of both the activity and body posture.

 Also, it is interesting to note that the activity label can help the LLM infer what objects the person might be interacting with.
-For example, consider the first image (top row) in~\cref{tab:human_eval_llama2}.
+For example, consider the second image in the third-row of Paper Fig. 4.
 It shows a person painting a wall with their left arm raised high, similar to the Statue of Liberty.
 The activity label for this image is ``painting a wall," which produces a widely different (yet accurate) description: ``Their left arm is extended overhead, with their hand holding a tool or brush near the top of the wall."